microsoft/cobalt/design-reference/architecture/VersionAndGo/readme.md

 2. We need to add specific functionality to the engineering pipeline to publish versioned artifacts.
 3. We need to be able to copy the same version of pipeline files as the template.
 4. We need to configure the pipeline to use `Application.tf` not template `main.tf ` to deploy from the app repo.
+5. We need to understand how to version using Azure Repos.
+6. We need to verify we can link to the version "tag" of the Azure Repo from the `source` property in the `Application.tf` file.

 # Out-of-Scope